jonathanmeneses/simple_workout_rails/tasks/tasks-rails8plan.md

   - [ ] 7.1 Implement WorkoutPdfService for PDF generation
   - [ ] 7.2 Add download PDF button to workout session pages
   - [ ] 7.3 Optimize UI for mobile devices using Tailwind responsive utilities
-- [ ] 8.0 Testing, Error Handling, and Deployment
+- [x] 8.0 Testing, Error Handling, and Deployment
-  - [ ] 8.1 Add model, controller, and system tests (use FactoryBot and Faker)
+  - [x] 8.1 Add model, controller (request), and system tests (use FactoryBot and Faker, all RSpec)
-  - [ ] 8.2 Add error handling and flash messages
+  - [x] 8.2 Set up SimpleCov for coverage reporting
-  - [ ] 8.3 Add authorization (Pundit or CanCanCan)
+  - [ ] 8.3 Add error handling and flash messages
-  - [ ] 8.4 Set up deployment (Render, Fly.io, or Heroku)
+  - [ ] 8.4 Add authorization (Pundit or CanCanCan)
   - [ ] 8.5 Configure environment variables and secrets
   - [ ] 8.6 Run migrations and seed data on server
   - [ ] 8.7 Set up monitoring and backups